quixio/quix-streams/docs/write.md

 which point timestamps will be relative to.

-The following code indicates to the SDK to add the current date/time to each timestamp added to the stream.
+The following code indicates to the SDK to add the current date/time to each timestamp added to the stream: